 The SEC levies heavy fines for insufficient EBS reporting data because firms that do not provide accurate and complete information in response to its routine requests undermine the Commission’s efforts to detect wrongdoing and protect Main Street investors.

 Stifel and BMO have since retained outside compliance consultants and adopted new policies and procedures for processing blue sheet requests.
 Stifel specifically increased compliance staff and remedial expertise, enhanced EBS submission review procedures, and controls, and increased budgets for EBS compliance.
 Stifel also has eliminated its use of trade compression, a process by which data relating to multiple transactions executed during the same day for the same security, size, and price, is compressed into a single transaction for reporting purposes.

 The actions taken by Stifel are best used for prevention and not to solve problems after the fact.
-CCLS has experts in house who can review processes and procedures, identify any deficiencies, and make corrective changes.
+Core Compliance & Legal Services, Inc. has experts in house who can review processes and procedures, identify any deficiencies, and make corrective changes.
 Contact us here.